 How to Build a Sawhorse in Six Steps

-These simple sawhorses consist of an I-beam and four legs all made from five 8-ft.
-2x4s.
+These simple sawhorses consist of an I-beam and four legs, all made out of five 8-foot 2x4s.
 Don’t make the mistake of buying precut studs because they’re several inches shorter than 8 ft.
-The horses measure just under 32 in. high and 32 in. wide, but you can make yours any length or height you wish.
+The horses measure just under 32 inches high and 32 inches wide, but you can make yours any length or height you wish.
 You’ll just have to do some math and rework the material list accordingly.
-Use 10-ft.
-2x4s if you want your sawhorses longer or taller.
-Taller is good if you’re over 6-ft. tall.
+Use 10-foot 2x4s if you want your sawhorses longer or taller.

 Step One: Mark the Boards

-Line up all the 2x4s and mark cut-lines at 32 in. and 64 in. on all the boards at the same time using a carpenter’s square.
-If you plan on setting 1,000’s of pounds on these horses, add a rail around the legs to stiffen them up, like the rail on the old horses on which we built these new ones.
-A rail will prevent them from stacking nicely, but it will make them nearly indestructible.
+Line up all the 2x4s and mark cut-lines at 32 inches and 64 inches on all the boards at the same time using a carpenter’s square.
+If you plan on setting thousands of pounds of materials on these horses, add a rail around the legs to stiffen them up (just like the rail on the old horses on which we built these new ones).
+A rail will prevent them from stacking nicely, but it will make them nearly indestructible

 Step Three: Mark the I-Beam Location